languages

 Did you know…

-Did you know… It’s estimated that up to 7,000 different languages are spoken around the world by 7 billion people divided into 189 independent states.
+It’s estimated that up to 7,000 different languages are spoken around the world by 7 billion people divided into 189 independent states.
 90% of these languages are used by less than 100,000 people.
 The world’s most widely spoken languages by number of native speakers and as a second language, according to figures from UNESCO (The United Nations’ Educational, Scientific and Cultural Organization), are: Mandarin Chinese, English, Spanish, Hindi, Arabic, Bengali, Russian, Portuguese, Japanese, German and French.
 The...

 Read more...

-List of languages we provide translation and interpreting for
+List of languages we provide translation for

-Language Professionals provides interpreting and translation services in over 100 languages and dialects.
 If you require professional translations to or from a language or dialect that is not listed below, contact Language Professionals.
 We may still be able to help.
-Afrikaans translations Albanian <> English translations Amharic <> English translations Arabic <> English translations Armenian <> English translations Assyrian translations Bengali/Bengla translations Bielorussian translations Bosnian translations Bulgarian translations Burmese translations Cambodian/Khmer translations Cantonese translations Chaldean translations Chin translations Chinese translations Croatian translations Czech translations Danish translations Dari translations Dinka translations Dutch translations Estonian translations Farsi/Persian translations Fijian translations Filipino translations Finnish translations French translations German translations Greek translations Gujarati translations Hazaragi translations Hebrew translations Hindi...
+Afrikaans translations Albanian <> English translations Amharic <> English translations Arabic <> English translations Armenian <> English translations Assyrian translations Bengali/Bengla translations Bielorussian translations Bosnian translations Bulgarian translations Burmese translations Cambodian/Khmer translations Cantonese translations Chaldean translations Chin translations Chinese translations Croatian translations Czech translations Danish translations Dari translations Dinka translations Dutch translations Estonian translations Farsi/Persian translations Fijian translations Filipino translations Finnish translations French translations German translations Greek translations Gujarati translations Hazaragi translations Hebrew translations Hindi translations Hmong translations Hungarian...

 Read more...